GitTanish/Hinglish_VoiceAssistant/README.md

 # Hinglish Voice-AI Fine-Tuning
+Note: This project is a mock simulation of OpenAI fine-tuning.
+Scripts are production-ready with minor adjustments.
 ## 📖 Background
 This project fine-tunes an OpenAI model to handle Hinglish (Hindi + English) conversational inputs.